3qnexx/nexxPLAY-Flutter/README.md

     Refer to `example/android/app/src/main/AndroidManifest.xml` for more details.

     3.2.
 In the Android app's main manifest file, add `android:resizeableActivity="true"` and `android:supportsPictureInPicture="true"` to the tag of the Activity you are using.
 Refer to `example/android/app/src/main/AndroidManifest.xml` for more details.

-    3.3.
-In the Android app's main manifest file, add a meta-data entry for the Google Cast:
-    ```xml
-    <meta-data
-        android:name="com.google.android.gms.cast.framework.OPTIONS_PROVIDER_CLASS_NAME"
-        android:value="tv.nexx.android.play.cast.CastOptionsProvider"  />
     ```
     Refer to `example/android/app/src/main/AndroidManifest.xml` for more details.

-    3.4.
+    3.3.
 In the Activity's code add (or extend) overrides for `onUserLeaveHint` and `onPictureInPictureModeChanged` methods like this:
     ```java
     public class MainActivity extends FlutterActivity {
         // ...